-This source of revenue might last as long as the insured remains alive, or until a certain age, based on the policy’s specific stipulations.
+This source of revenue might last as long as the insured remains alive, or until a certain age, based on the policy’s specific language.

 Waiver of Premium

-A “waiver of premium” is worth getting on your policy as well, as it goes hand in hand with the disability income rider.
-This allows you to stop paying your premium rates should you become disabled.
-This rider stipulates that you will not be required to keep paying your premiums once you have been disabled for a certain period of time and are unable to work.
+The waiver allows you to stop paying your premium rates should you become disabled.
+The waiver rider says that you will not be required to keep paying your premiums once you have been disabled for a certain period of time and are unable to work.
 When you are later able to return to work full-time, only then will you be required to begin paying your premiums again.

 Disability Has to be Long Term